 RUSM defers to the clinical site to determine whether or not students should attend clinical clerkships during inclement weather.
 Students may be required to make up time missed for inclement weather.

-Ross University School of Medicine will follow the duty hour guidelines set by the Accreditation Council for Graduate Medical Education (ACGME) in 2017.Duty hours are defined as all clinical and academic activities related to the education of the medical student.
+Ross University School of Medicine will follow the duty hour guidelines set by the ACGME in 2017.Duty hours are defined as all clinical and academic activities related to the education of the medical student.

 Duty hours must be limited to 80 hours per week, averaged over a four-week period, inclusive of all in-house call activities.